masastack/MASA.Framework/src/Isolation/Masa.Contrib.Isolation.UoW.EF/README.md

 }
 ```

-4. The class corresponding to the isolated table needs to implement IMultiTenant or IEnvironment
+4. The class corresponding to the isolated table needs to implement IMultiTenant or IMultiEnvironment

-Tenant isolation implements IMultiTenant, and environment isolation implements IEnvironment
+Tenant isolation implements IMultiTenant, and environment isolation implements IMultiEnvironment

 ##### Summarize
 * When are tenants and environments resolved?